 Original Water Well means the first Well in a series of one or more Replacement Wells that was registered with the State of Nebraska and was issued the registration number that each subsequent Replacement Well is also assigned.
 For further clarification, please refer to the definition of “Replacement Well” below.

+Orphaned Acre means any acre of land that has been certified by the District as an irrigated acre, but has been severed from the source of groundwater that was originally used to establish irrigated certification status;

 Person means a natural person, partnership, limited liability company, association, corporation, municipality, irrigation district, and any agency or political subdivision of the state, or a department, agency or bureau of the United States.
 [Neb.
 Rev. Stat. § 46-706(1)]

 Pit means any excavation made for any purpose if Groundwater flows into the excavation under natural pressure.
 A pit becomes a Water Well when a pump is installed in the pit in order to withdraw water from the pit to irrigate a land surface greater than two (2) acres.
 See also the definition of Water Well.
 [Neb.
 Rev. Stat. § 46-601.01(1)]